Dakota State University students walking around campus

 A proposal narrative not exceeding 3 pages (single-spaced, pt.12 font) addressing parts A-E as described below should be submitted.

-Provide background information or context that explains the research or creative project itself and the necessity of the project.
+Provide background information or context that explains the research project itself and the necessity of the project.

-• For research project: discuss the project’s significance, benefit or contribution to yourself, to others, and/or to the discipline.
-Identify the limitations or faultiness of earlier research.
+• Discuss the project’s significance, benefit or contribution to yourself, to others and/or to the discipline.
+Identify the limitations or gaps of earlier research.

-Demonstrate a clear understanding of other work in the field and how that work informs or influences this project.
+Demonstrate a clear understanding of other work in the field and how that work informs or influences this research project.
+Include a literature review and/or analysis of previous research.

 • Projects requiring the purchase of materials to complete the proposed scope of work can make those acquisitions pre-award.
 Those materials and estimates must appear in the budget.
 Otherwise, research awards are disbursed at the completion of the project.